Go-Ride-Share/.github/sprint_3_worksheet.md

 ## Load Testing
 ### Testing Tool
-For our load testing, we have used Apache JMeter.
+For our load testing, we have used **Apache JMeter**.
 This allowed us to simualte high numbers of concurrent users and effectively gauge the performance and scalability of our API under simulated real-world conditions.

 ### Test Cases
 Our testing was structured to gradually increase the load, allowing us to monitor how the system scaled and how performance metrics changed with increased user activity.
 Here’s a detailed look at our phased testing approach: